ISD8: Cultures of Inequality in the Sinosphere

 About

-The Working Group comparatively explores all cultural, historical, sociological and anthropological forms of inequality and social difference in the Sinosphere (the Chinese-speaking world) in order to advance our critical understanding of the foundations and dynamics of such problems.
+The Working Group comparatively explores all cultural, historical, sociological and anthropological forms of inequality and social difference in the Sinosphere (the Chinese-speaking world) to advance our critical understanding of such problems.

 Open to New People